 But you see how short she is?

-It's a barely, barely see her over the over the podium, and she voices sing songy, and she just one note samba, how she's doing this and she did that, and she fought Obama.
+And her voice is sing-songy, and she just one-notes Samba how she's doing this and she did that and she fought Obama.

 I just did great.

-I I tell you, folks, this this whole business of our nominee either having look smart, sound smart, whatever, it's just it has taken it it has it has come to occupy an inordinate amount of um importance or attention.
+I tell you, folks, this whole business of our nominee either having to look smart, sound smart, whatever.

-So you got to Romney, and the people that that that uh don't like Romney to me will say, uh just, you know, he's not real.
+So you get to Romney, and the people that don't like Romney to me will say, I just, you know, he's not real.

 Who became the expert on electability?